 The M.Ed. in Primary Montessori education (ages 3-6) consists of 36 graduate credits.
 The majority of the coursework is the AMI training, which occurs over three consecutive summers from 2017 through 2019.
-In January 2018 and January 2019, students will return to WMI for a midyear, weekend seminar.
+In January 2018 and January 2019, students will participate remotely in a series of webinars.
+Attendance and active participation in webinars are part of required attendance on the course.

 The course of study for earning the AMI diploma is awarded 27 credit hours.
 The remaining nine credits are three traditional graduate courses and are taken once the AMI training is complete.
 These education core courses are designed to broaden the students’ knowledge of research and trends in the field of education.
 The core courses can be taken during summer 2020 or 2021 during an intensive, four-week session, on Loyola’s main Evergreen campus.